usethisname1419/Scoutx2/README.md

 ## Notice

 You can get in trouble for using the regional scan as scanning things without consent is illegal - This is just a PoC

+If you find anything wrong please let me know and if you have any suggestions for this tool please reach out to me at @usethisusername on Telegram